 The standardization given does not address all the functions or capabilities of your avionics, only the common features.
-Consult the pilot's guide or aircraft pilots operating handbook for specific functions or capabilities of the avionics.
+Consult the pilots guide for that piece of equipment or aircraft pilots operating handbook for specific functions or capabilities of the avionics.